Montevideo Convention

 The Montevideo Convention on the Rights and Duties of States is a treaty signed at Montevideo, Uruguay, on December 26, 1933, during the Seventh International Conference of American States.
-At the conference, United States President Franklin D. Roosevelt and Secretary of State Cordell Hull declared the Good Neighbor Policy, which opposed U.S. armed intervention in inter-American affairs.
+At the conference, United States President Franklin D. Roosevelt and Secretary of State Cordell Hull declared the Good Neighbor Policy, which opposed U.S. armed intervention in the domestic affairs of Latin America.
 The convention was signed by 19 states.
 The acceptance of Brazil, Peru and the United States as signatories was subject to minor reservations.
 The convention became operative on December 26, 1934.
 It was registered in the League of Nations Treaty Series on January 8, 1936.

-The conference is notable in U.S. history, since one of the U.S. representatives was Sophonisba Breckinridge, the first U.S. female representative at an international conference.
+The agreement established the standard definition of a sovereign state under international law.
+The conference is notable in U.S. history, since one of the U.S. representatives was Sophonisba Breckinridge, the first woman to be a representative for the U.S. at an international conference.

 Background

-In most cases, the only avenue open to self-determination for colonial or national ethnic minority populations was to achieve international legal personality as a nation-state.
+In most cases, the only avenue open to self-determination for colonial or national ethnic minority populations was to achieve international legal personality as a nation state.
 The majority of delegations at the International Conference of American States represented independent states that had emerged from former colonies.
 In most cases, their own existence and independence had been disputed or opposed by one or more of the European colonial empires.
 They agreed among themselves to criteria that made it easier for other dependent states with limited sovereignty to gain international recognition.
-For example, they did not include the standard of civilisation in their criteria.
+For example, they did not include the standard of civilization in their criteria.